corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

         mustMeetComplexityRequirements = false
     }

+This new setting can be change to `true` or removed only after all users have changed their passwords to meet complexity requirements: minimum 8 characters long, max 50 characters long, contains at least one number, one lower case character and one upper case character, does not contain regular number or character sequences like `abcdf` or `1234` longer than three and does not contain the username.

 ### Identity Manager Workflow Plugin changes

 If you are using a custom Identity Manager Workflow Plugin then